Budget 2024 and 2025

 This funding is critical to ensuring the prison network continues to operate safely, securely, and humanely.
 Performance will also be assessed against the expectations outlined in the Estimates of Appropriations, under the 'Public Safety is Improved' multi-category appropriation.

-- To manage prison population above funded levels, Corrections has made internal reprioritisation decisions and is operating with a sub-optimal level of custodial staffing resilience, absorbing additional operating costs within existing baselines.
+- To manage prison population above funded levels, Corrections has made internal reprioritisation decisions and is absorbing additional operating costs within existing baselines.

 Rehabilitation Programmes – Extending to Remand Prisoners

-The review of all rehabilitation programmes has been completed, and a high-level plan for providing consistent and effective programmes and services to remand prisoners has been developed and approved by the Executive Leadership Team.
-Site-specific implementation will begin in the first quarter of the 2026 financial year and will roll out across all prison sites with remand populations.
+The review of all rehabilitation programmes was completed, and a high-level plan for providing consistent and effective programmes and services to remand prisoners has been developed and approved by the Executive Leadership Team prior to the drawdown of the tagged contingency funding.

-The success of this initiative will be monitored through tracking the number of remand convicted prisoners attending offence-focussed rehabilitation.
+The success of this initiative will be monitored by tracking the: